How coronavirus has accelerated the digital transformation of Britain's public sector

 “Free School Meal applications spiked 2,000% for example.
 And that sparked important digital work behind the scenes too.
 We undertook an accelerated trial of an RPA (Robotic Process Automation) piece and managed to reduce a 583 hour monthly task related to Free School Meals down to a 9.6 hourly monthly task (a 98.3% efficiency)."

-She says the council has been repurposing knowledge and technology.
+She says the local authority has been repurposing knowledge and technology.
 Talbot continues: “For example, we took part of our machine learning, advanced data visualisations and route optimisation work originally developed for fly-tipping reports and applied parts of it to matching proximities of volunteers to those in need to support vital services, such as medicine and food deliveries.”

 Tech to the rescue

-While the outbreak of Coronavirus has affected all industries, it’s clear that the public sector has particularly felt the effects.
+While the outbreak of Coronavirus has impacted all industries, it’s clear that the public sector has notably felt the effects.
 Dale Peters, research director at TechMarketView, tells IT Pro: “It goes without saying that the NHS has been at the forefront of these challenges, but local authorities have faced significant resource pressures, and higher education is facing a drop in student numbers that will test the viability of some universities.”

 As a result, the public sector has had to adapt and innovate through the use of new technologies.
 “We have seen new digital services, particularly in healthcare, being introduced at a speed that would have been unthinkable previously,” Peters adds.